 Distracted Driving in Your School

 In this lesson, students will complete a short whole-group research poll and use the results to gain an understanding of the needs in terms of behavior change and awareness in their classroom or community.
-Students will use this information to shape their public service announcement (PSA).

 Students will be able to: